Large brush fires in Alsip, Kankakee County fueled by winds, dry air

 FEELS LIKE SUMMER

-Otherwise, Tuesday is another beautiful day.
+Otherwise, Tuesday was another beautiful day.

-Temps are expected to reach 83 degrees, with plenty of sunshine.
-It will be windy with gusts climbing to between 25 mph and 30 mph.
+Temperatures were in the low 80s and there was plenty of sunshine.
+Still, it was windy with gusts climbing to between 25 mph and 30 mph.

 Monday also reached 80 degrees, but Tuesday is on track to be the warmest day of 2018 in the Chicago area.